Drev917/NBA-LogReg/README.md

 - `AST` - Assists Per Game
 - `STL` - Total Steals Per Game

-I stacked these parameters vertically using Numpy into a new test set and ran a prediction on `RebounderNumeric`.
+I stacked the parameters vertically using Numpy into a new test set and ran a prediction using sklearn on `RebounderNumeric`.